NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/DNA-Storage.page.md

 Indicated through absence of Specimen resource in message or absence of ```Specimen.collectedDateTime```/```Specimen.status=unavailable```

-### The lab recieves the test request and:
+### The lab receives the test request and:

 ### 1. Views the completed test order form

-Obtained through GET /ServiceRequest or /GET Task requests (using paramets on {{pagelink:Home/FHIRAssets/CapabilityStatements}} to filter results) for non-routed requests.
+Obtained through GET /ServiceRequest or /GET Task requests (using parameters on {{pagelink:Home/FHIRAssets/CapabilityStatements}} to filter results) for non-routed requests.
 (Dashboard of available requests)

 OR